 Around the middle of September you will find the most flavorful, sweet, and crisp Galas for the entire year.
 This is when you want to buy big.
 Organic is available at this time as well.
 You should also find sales of Galas in September.

 As time goes on, the crispiness of the apple declines.
 They don't get as mealy as say a McIntosh apple does in time, but they lose that bite.
 Time doesn't really do the flavor any favors either.
-Even thought you will see them in the store still, during the cold winter months I would look for other apples to buy.
+Even thought you will see them in the store still, during the cold winter months I would look for other apples to buy as the flavor just isn't there.
+They can be down right bland.

 As I talked about as the top of this post, Galas apple are from New Zealand.
-There is an ample supply of them that are imported to the United States.
+You may see some Gala apples imported from New Zealand end up in American grocery stores.

 New Zealand is in the Southern Hemisphere, hence their "September" would be our March.
 If you got a New Zealand grown Gala in March you might get something close to that September peak in quality.